Lithography Printing vs Digital Printing

 Lithography Offers More Vibrant Colors & Higher Resolution

 In some cases, sheet-fed lithography can produce prints of a higher quality than digital printing.
 This is because it is capable of printing with finer detail and more precise color matching.
-With lithography, the prints are a much higher resolution, and the colors are more vibrant.
+With lithography, you have a much higher resolution, and the color prints are more vibrant.

 Sheet-fed lithography can also print a wider range of colors than digital printing, as it uses a different color printing process.